 This brief guide identifies the types of data child welfare agencies should collect to track their progress in placing children who cannot return home to their families with kin.

-Kinship Process Mapping: Improving Practice in Kinship Care
+Kinship Process Mapping: A Guide to Improving Practice in Kinship Care (Executive Summary)

 The Kinship Diversion Debate: Policy and Practice Implications for Children, Families and Child Welfare Agencies